bzhanglab/OmicsEV/README.md

 docker run -it -v /your_data_path/:/opt/ -u $(id -u):$(id -g) proteomics/omicsev
 ```

+It requires a basic understanding of docker to use OmicsEV inside docker: https://www.docker.com/get-started/.

 #### Method 2:

 Follow the instruction at https://github.com/bzhanglab/OmicsEV/wiki/OmicsEV-package-installation to install OmicsEV.